willkyu/willkyu/README.md

 - This is @willkyu.
 - Interested in Pokemon, Nintendo games, etc.
-- Currently working on knowledge graph.
+- Currently working on knowledge graph and recommender system.
 - How to reach me:
     - Tencent QQ: 496373158
-    - E-mail: 496373158@qq.com
+    - E-mail: willkyu@qq.com

 ///Have A Good Time! :D///